rackerlabs/support-how-to/content/rackspace-email/add-rackspace-email-mailboxes.md

 9. Click **Open** and then **Import**.

 The mailboxes appear in the list.
 Any errors that occur are detailed in the import log.

+### Add a mailbox license

+1. Log in to the [Cloud Office Control Panel](https://cp.rackspace.com/Login.aspx?ReturnUrl=%2f "Cloud Office Control Panel") using your Rackspace Cloud Office admin ID and password.

+2. Select "Mailboxes" within the Rackspace Email section.

+3. If you have multiple domains, select the appropriate domain name.

+4. If you have multiple domains, select the domain you wish to add a mailbox to.

+5. Click the **Upgrade this plan** link.

+6. In the appropriate section, add the number of mailboxes that you need.

+7. Click **Continue**.

+8. If the order summary looks correct, click **Complete Order**.